 Schools are paid for OVC pupils through “M-Pesa”, East Africa’s most popular digital payment system, by cell phone.
 A pre-requisite for payment is schools providing CHILD (MF) with information on progress and well-being of pupils.

-In 2016, cost of schooling at primary school (Standard 1-7) is around € 64.- and at secondary school (Form I-IV) € 83.-.
+Of foundation CHILD's total income 97,5% is directly used for education.
+Our overhead costs are at the best possible minimum.
+In 2018, the cost of schooling at primary level (Standard 1-7) is around € 70.- and at secondary level (Form I-IV) € 90.-.
 An 'advanced student' (Form V-VI or college) costs around € 200.- per year, depending on type of education and need for boarding.
-Included is approximately 12.5% costs per pupil to execute the program, mainly caused by two-yearly school visits of MF-staff.
+Included is approximately 10% costs per pupil to execute the program, mainly caused by two-yearly school visits of MF-staff.

 We aim to keep the average expenditure per pupil at € 80.- annually.

-Since we aim to distribute numbers of new pupils over classes evenly, we cannot compensate for the total number of school-leavers fully each year.
-In 2018, we support 260 primary school (Standard I-VII) pupils, 155 pupils in secondary school (Form I-IV) and 16 advanced students (Form V-VI or college).
-The A-level diploma, obtained after completion of Form VI, offers entrance to higher education and university.
+In 2018, we supported 310 primary school (Standard I-VII) pupils, 170 pupils in secondary school (Form I-IV) and 14 advanced students (Form V-VI).
+The A-level certificate, obtained after successful completion of Form VI, offers entrance to higher education and university.

 To stabalize the total number of supported pupils to at least 500 in the years to come, preferably in a lower total number of schools.
 This will result in more efficient school visits and more detailed knowledge on pupil’s progress and performance of schools.
 We are now able to support higher education for some 'advanced students', after completing A-level or technical college (see Output).